ahmadsolehin/PHP-Contact-Form-with-jQuery-AJAX/README.md

 ## jQuery AJAX Contact Form

-<li> This form contains the collection of inputs to get user feedback.
-It triggers jQuery AJAX call on the click event of its submit button. </li>
+<li> This form contains the collection of inputs to get user feedback. </li>

+<li> It triggers jQuery AJAX call on the click event of its submit button. </li>